Aliasing-Free Neural Audio Synthesis: Experiments

 We further conducted a case study on singing voice to illustrate the effectiveness of our proposed models, as shown in the Figure~\ref{fig:singing-voice-case-study}.
 As we can see, the Vocos and BigGAN models are unable to generate reasonable harmonic structures at such a high frequency, instead producing noise.
-In contrast, the DAC and BigCodec models can generate harmonic components in high-frequency bands but also introduce a significant amount of aliased components, resulting in blurred and noisy high-frequency parts that degrade the synthesis quality.
-Unlike these baseline models, our proposed models can produce harmonics in high-frequency bands without introducing aliasing artifacts.
-Comparing our internal variants, the Pupu-Vocoder models tend to generate harmonic components with distorted shapes, which may be due to their lack of implicit phase modeling.
-The Pupu-Codec$_\text{small}$ model can generate harmonic components with the correct shape but tends to overly produce harmonics that do not appear in the original waveform, resulting in hissing noises in the background.
+Specifically, regarding Vocos, it operates on the TF domain, and accurately recovering the phase information in the high-frequency band is exceedingly difficult.
+Thus, the degraded phase hinders the reconstruction of fine-grained high-frequency details, resulting in metallic-sounding ``straight lines''.
+Regarding BigVGAN, its unconstrained nonlinear activation function and upsampling layers introduce excessive aliasing artifacts.
+In the high-frequency bands, the introduced aliasing artifacts cause phase cancellation, thereby collapsing the harmonic structure into unstructured noise.
+In contrast, the DAC and BigCodec models can generate harmonic components in high-frequency bands but also introduce significant aliased components, resulting in a blurred, noisy high-frequency region that degrades synthesis quality, similar to BigVGAN.
+Unlike these baseline models, our proposed models can visibly generate harmonics in high-frequency bands without introducing aliasing artifacts.
+In particular, comparing our internal model variants, the Pupu-Vocoder models tend to generate harmonic components with distorted shapes, with the smaller variant exhibiting noticeably more distortions than the larger one, which may be due to their lack of implicit phase modeling.
+Furthermore, the Pupu-Codec$_\text{small}$ model can generate harmonic components with the correct shape but tends to overproduce harmonics that do not appear in the original waveform, resulting in hissing noises in the background, which may be because it lacks sufficient parameters in the final layers to effectively filter out these unwanted harmonics.
 In contrast, the Pupu-Codec$_\text{large}$ model can accurately reconstruct the full harmonic structure, benefiting from its increased model capacity.
+In summary, this visual case study confirms the effectiveness of our proposed models in achieving high-fidelity neural audio synthesis.